kasperg3/HopDatabase/README.md

 1. Clone the repository: `git clone https://github.com/your-username/hop-database.git`
 2. Install the necessary dependencies: `pip install requirements.txt`
+3. (optional) hopsteiner data will have to be updated manually, see: [Link](hopsteiner/README.md)
-3. Run the scraper to extract the data: `python scraper.py`
+4. Run the scraper to extract the data: `python scraper.py`

 ## Contributing